 Assessing Damages for Breach of Contract

-Contracting parties usually expect to obtain an economic benefit from the contracts that they enter.
-Where those contracts are breached, the remedy claimed often (but not always) takes the form of compensatory damages.
+Contracting parties usually expect to obtain an economic benefit from the contracts they enter.
+When those contracts are breached, the remedy claimed often (but not always) takes the form of compensatory damages.
 One common measure of compensatory damages is ‘expectation damages’, which aim to put the claimant, so far as money can do it, back in the position in which it would have been had the contract been performed.

 Expectation damages can be calculated by comparing:

 - the financial position that the claimant would have been in absent any breach (i.e., if the respondent had performed the contract) (the ‘but-for position’); and

 - the financial position the claimant is actually in given the effects of the breach (the ‘actual position’).

 Financial experts often carry out a significant amount of work to construct these two sets of circumstances.
 Before an expert performs this work, certain steps must be taken in coordination with the legal team to identify the analysis to be performed.